IntelPython/sdc/docs/source/supported.rst

 User Guide
 ==========

-HPAT supports a subset of Python that is commonly used for data analytics and machine learning.
-This section describes this subset.
+HPAT automatically parallelizes a subset of Python that is commonly used for data analytics and machine learning.
+This section describes this subset and how parallelization is performed.

 HPAT compiles and parallelizes the functions annotated with the `@hpat.jit` decorator.
-Therefore, file I/O and computations on large datasets should be inside the jitted functions.
+The decorated functions are replaced with generated parallel binaries that run on bare metal.
 The supported data structures for large datasets are `Numpy <http://www.numpy.org/>`_ arrays and `Pandas <http://pandas.pydata.org/>`_ dataframes.